-The remaining time displayed for movie recording is only a guideline.

-Movie recording may stop before the initially displayed recording time elapses if the red [1] icon appears due to high internal camera temperature during recording (2).
+- The remaining time displayed for movie recording is only a guideline. - Movie recording may stop before the initially displayed recording time elapses if the red [10] icon appears due to high internal camera temperature during recording. - Display of the available recording time may change during recording standby.